Windows 8 Transformation Pack Can Make Windows 7 Turn Modern

-Is Windows 8 truly awesome or an utter failure?
-We have examined Windows 8 from various angles, including what it’s like in daily use, the impression from a Linux user’s perspective, or how to make Windows 8 suck less.
-The one thing most of us agree on, is that the Modern interface, formerly known as Metro, is pretty cool.
+Is Windows 8 truly awesome or an utter failure ?
+We have examined Windows 8 from various angles, including a Linux user’s perspective, or how to make Windows 8 suck less .
+The one thing most of us agree on, is that the Modern interface, formerly known as Metro , is pretty cool.
 I mean, it’s clean and so much better organized than a Windows 7 desktop.
 That, however, is not quite enough to provide motivation for a full upgrade or PC replacement.

 So, how do you keep everything you love about Windows 7, while also enjoying the user interface of Windows 8?
 Windows 8 themes are the obvious answer.
 The one theme that in my opinion provides the Modern experience better than any other on Windows 7, is the Windows 8 Transformation Pack.

 After reading Christian’s mention of the Transformation Pack, I decided to give it a test drive to see if it would be something worth keeping permanently installed.
 In this overview, I’m going to show you how simple it is to install the theme, all of the features that are available once you have it running, and some of the limitations to keep in mind if you’re considering running it on your PC permanently.

 Installing Windows 8 Transformation Pack on Windows 7